 In order to exempt VAT on flight-related services, including local transport and hotel accommodations, your service provider must be VAT-registered and pay the charges on your behalf in order to exempt VAT at point of sale.
 If non-UK-based operators obtain services in the UK and pay for those services on their own, they’ll be charged 20% VAT at point of sale.
 Although qualifying operations have the ability to reclaim VAT, at a later date, this is usually done via a VAT reclaim service provider.
 These providers typically charge 20-30% of taxes recovered.

 It’s best to speak with your service providers regarding operations to the UK and what taxes you may be able to exempt.
 It’s also important to understand all tax exemption requirements.
 To take advantage of zero-rated or exempt VAT in the UK, you’ll need to provide documentation to your service provider in advance.
 You’ll also need to declare status of your flight operations on an annual basis.
 The good news is that UK VAT exemptions can be significant and well worth the effort to obtain.

 If you have any questions about this article or would like more information on UK exemptions, contact me at firstname.lastname@example.org.

 About Leigh Hawes

-UK Finance Manager Leigh Hawes has been with Universal in the UK for over 9 years and has areas of expertise in both finance and accounting.
+Leigh Hawes worked with Universal until 2017 and at the time of her departure held the position of UK Finance Manager.
 Before joining Universal Leigh held commercial positions in finance, accounting and business management with leading UK-based firms.
 Leigh is a Fellow with the Association of Chartered Certified Accountants.
-She can be reached at firstname.lastname@example.org.

 Before adding your comments, please read our Comment Policy.